Home Loans for Nurses | Mortgage Programs 2025

 5. VA loans for nurses

+Among the various home loans for nurses, VA loans offer unique benefits to eligible home buyers.
 Backed by the Department of Veterans Affairs, a VA loan is an option for nurses who have served or are still serving in the military.
-If you’re eligible, this will likely be your best bet.

 Lenders set their own credit score thresholds, usually between 580 and 660.
-But you need no down payment.
+But you do not need a down payment.
 And you’ll be in line for a below-market interest rate, no private mortgage insurance, and low closing costs.

 VA buyers must pay a one-time VA funding fee that is typically between 2.3% and 3.6% of the loan amount.
 However, many borrowers roll this fee into their loan balance, so they don’t have to pay it upfront.